jjremboldt/code-project-2/readme.md

 This application is to demonstrate what we have learned to date in our Epicodus Intro to Programming class.

-### Setup/Installation Requirements

-* This is a simple web site.
-* It is ready to view.
-* It only requires a web browser.

 ### Known Bugs